Slovakia men's national water polo team: European Championship

 At the European Championships, the team advanced from qualification right after its establishment in 1993 to its first European Water Polo Championship, where it was won by coach Karol Schmuck 10th place.
 From the B tournament of the European Championships in 1994, the team did not make it to the 1995 Men's European Water Polo Championship.

 2 years later, yes, and at the 1997 European Championships, after 3 wins in the basic group, they took the overall 8th place in the tournament.
 From 1996 to 2001, Ladislav Bottlik led the men's national team.
 In 1999, in Florence, Italy, under his leadership, the team did not advance from the basic group to the quarterfinals and lost to Romania by 9th place in overtime.
 At the 2001 European Championships in Budapest, they made it to the quarterfinals, in which she narrowly lost to Yugoslavia – the later winner of the 7: 8 championship, and finally took 8th place.
 In 2001, coach Ondrej Gajdáč joined the team.

 In 2003, Slovakia organized one of the qualification groups on its territory, from which the team qualified for the 2003 European Championships in Kranj, Slovenia.
 After advancing from the basic group, after defeat in the quarterfinals with Croatia and in the match for the 5th Spain.
 In the match for the final 7th place, however, they defeated Greece and won its best position at the European Championships.

 In 2005, Ladislav Vidumanský took over the national team, and in 2006 he managed to advance to the European Championship again.
 At the 2006 European Championships in Belgrade, Serbia, after a draw in the basic group with the Netherlands and the victory for the final position over Slovenia, the Slovak team took the penultimate 11th place.
 For the first time since 2007, the head coach was a foreign coach – 65-year-old Croatian Ante Nakič, nicknamed Mile.
-The Slovak team fought its way to the 2008 European Championships, which took place in Malaga, Spain, but after seven losses it took the last place.
+The Slovak team fought its way to the 2008 European Championships, which took place in Málaga, Spain, but after seven losses it took the last place.